langchain-ai/langchain/docs/modules/document_loaders/how_to_guides.rst

 `YouTube <./examples/youtube.html>`_: A walkthrough of how to load the transcript from a YouTube video.

+`Hacker News <./examples/hn.html>`_: A walkthrough of how to load a Hacker News page.

 `s3 File <./examples/s3_file.html>`_: A walkthrough of how to load a file from s3.

 `s3 Directory <./examples/s3_directory.html>`_: A walkthrough of how to load all files in a directory from s3.